hacks-manas/WeatherEye/README.md

 - The data might occasionally contain weather related accidents thus making the model prone to outliers.
 - There would be a lot many filters to deal with turning the project into a ML project

+> A more interesting take would be to play music similar to weather

 > Also switching the API from openweather to accu weather
 - It offers better results (as tested)
 ---